Split-brain: History

 According to Vaddiparti et al. (2021), the first surgical cuts to the corpus callosum, partial corpus callosotomy, were made by neurosurgeon Walter Dandy in order to access and to remove tumors in the pineal gland.
 In 1936, Dandy described three cases in which he cut the corpus callosum from its posterior (towards the back of the head) across about two thirds of its width.
-He described these cuts as "bloodless" and that "no symptoms follow[ed] [the] .. division" of the corpus callosum.
-He concluded that his operations "dispose ... of the extravagant claims to function of the corpus callosum" (p.
-40).
+He described these cuts as "bloodless" and that "no symptoms follow[ed] [the] ... division" of the corpus callosum.
+He concluded that his operations "dispose ... of the extravagant claims to function of the corpus callosum".

 Prior to the 1960s, research on people with certain brain injuries led to the notion that there is a "language center" only in the left hemisphere of the brain.
 For example, people with lesions in two specific areas of the left hemisphere lost their ability to talk, to read, and to understand speech.
 Roger Sperry and his colleagues pioneered research showing that creating another lesion (done to relieve otherwise untreatable epilepsy), in the connections between the left and right hemispheres, revealed that the right hemisphere can allow people to read, to understand speech, and to say some simple words.
 Research over the next twenty years showed that the disconnected right hemisphere is superior to the disconnected left hemisphere in allowing people to understand spatial information (such as maps), music, and emotions, whereas the disconnected left hemisphere is superior in allowing analytical thinking, talking, reading, and understanding speech.
 This research led to a Nobel Prize in Physiology or Medicine for Sperry in 1981.